Take Action to Stop Psychiatric Abuse

 Torturous Electroshock (ECT)

-W.A. bans the use of electroshock on children under 14 and A.C.T. bans its use on children under 12.22 Sicily and Slovenia banned electroshock completely and there are other bans and restrictions around the world.23
+In 2005 the World Health Organisation stated, “There are no indications for the use of ECT on minors, and hence this should be prohibited through legislation.”
+26 In Australia, W.A. bans the use of electroshock on children under 14 and A.C.T. bans its use on children under 12.27 Sicily and Slovenia have banned electroshock completely and there are other bans around the world.28 ECT needs to be banned for all ages.

 Under the Victorian Mental Health Act children under 18 can consent to electroshock and parental approval is not needed at any stage including when it goes before the Mental Health Tribunal for final approval.
-Electroshock can also be given to involuntarily detained children, again no parental consent is needed.24 This is despite in 2005 the World Health Organisation stating, “There are no indications for the use of ECT on minors, and hence this should be prohibited through legislation.”
-25
+Electroshock can also be given to involuntarily detained children, again no parental consent is needed.29

 There were over 600 applications approved for forced electroshock in Victoria in 2017/18.
 Unlike in South Australia, legal representation is not an automatic right in Victoria if one is involuntarily detained and electroshock is proposed.
-Only 15% of patients being forcibly treated, including with electroshock, had legal representation at their Mental Health Review Tribunal hearings.26
+Only 15% of Victorian patients being forcibly treated, including with electroshock, had legal representation at their Mental Health Review Tribunal hearings in 2017/18.30

 Recommendation: The Royal Commission recommends that electroshock is banned for all ages in the Victorian Mental Health Act with criminal fines and prison terms for violation of this.